-While the views of Waikiki Beach from the Hyatt’s pool area were absolutely spectacular, the pool itself was very small.
-This is definitely not a hotel where the pool is a destination unto itself.
+While the views of Waikiki Beach from the Hyatt pool area were absolutely spectacular, the outdoor pool itself was very small.
+This is definitely not a hotel where the swimming pool is a destination unto itself.
 My mom’s backyard pool is bigger.
 But it’s great for cooling off after a waterfall hike on Oahu.

 The hot tub, on the other hand, is huge.
 It is a great place to enjoy a poolside cocktail and watch the sunset.
-There is drink service available on the pool deck and the drinks are great.
+There is a drink service available on the pool deck, and the drinks are great.

-Since one of the best beaches in the world is literally across the street, a lackluster pool really wasn’t that big of a deal for my family.
-The beach along the shore is quite calm so it is a good place to float in an inner tube or swim like you would in a pool.
+Since one of the best beaches in the world is literally across the street, a lackluster swimming pool really wasn’t that big of a deal for my family.
+The beach along the shore is quite calm, so it is a good place to float in an inner tube or swim like you would in an outdoor pool.

 On the lower floors of the Hyatt Regency Waikiki Beach Resort and Spa is the Pualeilani Atrium Shops.
 There are a variety of stores and dining options in this area.
 One of them is the ABC store which we frequented multiple times a day to grab snacks, floaties for the ocean, and lots and lots of sunscreen.

 There is a nice farmers market on the ground floor of the Hyatt on Mondays and Wednesdays after 4 PM.
 The market is a good place to pick up fresh tropical fruit, malasadas, and unique handmade gifts to bring home.
 This perk makes it one of the best hotels in Oahu for families.

 There is a full spa at the Hyatt Regency in Waikiki, but I did not have a chance to visit it during my stay.
 However, here is a bit of information about the Na Ho’ola Spa.